Brianmmmmm/btw-campaign/index.md

 ---

+## Searing Heat
+**Range:** Near
+**Duration:** 7 rounds
+**Save:** no
+Searing Heat causes a single metal object in Near range to become extremely hot.
+Normal creatures immediately drop any such object they are holding, while those wearing targeted metal armor take a single point of damage every round until they remove the heated armor.

+---

 ## Sense Nature
 **Range:** Near
 **Duration:** Instant
 **Save:** yes
 A wizard is shrewd and wise, and a whispered incantation can bring much knowledge about a person.
 By means of this simple but powerful spell, the mage automatically determines the alignment of a single target in his immediate presence.
 Additionally, the caster may sense if the target is in any way supernatural; for instance, the caster would learn if the target were possessed by a demon, or were really a faerie in disguise, or a shapeshifted dragon or wizard.
 If the target makes a successful saving throw versus spell, the caster learns nothing.

+---

+## Shared Vision
+**Range:** Touch
+**Duration:** Concentration
+**Save:** no
+By a touch and a word the caster ceases to see through her own eyes and instead sees through those of the target.
+This spell may be cast on any living creature, human or otherwise, and lasts so long as the mage maintains her concentration.

 ---